 Tax audit is an independent review of books of accounts of an entity by auditors required under the Income Tax Act, 1961.

 Tax auditing and filing tax return on time with transparency and clear records is an important task for any assessee which is subjected to audit.
 To achieve this, one needs an independent tax auditor to carry out the task.
-KMS is your best option and trusted confidante when it comes to tax auditing as our team of experienced and dedicated auditors will provide value-added services to your accounts.
+KMS is your best option and trusted confidante when it comes to us, our team of experienced and dedicated auditors will provide value-added services to your accounts.
 We truly understand the sensitivity and importance of tax for the companies and other assessees, and we make sure we keep top-level of ethical standards and top-notch quality in our services.

 Our team of auditors at KMS is in this profession for decades, and they have undertaken tax audits for several companies, whether small, medium, or large.